pupilfirst/wd201-scripts/databases/migrations/README.md

 ### Database migrations

 We have created table by running a script.
-But it would become tedious to track the changes made to structure of the table over the time of development.
+But it would become tedious to track the changes made to the structure of any table over the time of development.
 Any command that modifies the structure of the database, like creating tables, or adding and removing columns from an existing table, are all called "migrations".
 The word is used in the sense that we're "migrating" the database from one state to another new state.

 `Sequelize` comes with helper functions that makes migrations easy.
 First we will have to install a package `sequelize-cli`.